 3. Categorize Further

-Not only can you organize clothing, shoes, accessories, etc. by color and seasons to make finding items easier.
+Not only can you organize clothing, shoes, accessories, etc. by color and season to make finding items easier.
 You can also organize items in other ways, such as dress, work, and casual clothing categories.

-For example, start your workday off right by finding that tailored suit, shined shoes, and any other accessories by including the work category to your wardrobe.
+For example, start your workday off right by finding that tailored suit, shined shoes, and any other accessories by including the work category into your wardrobe.
 Your morning routine will be sure to thank you for it.

-4. Hang Accessories
+5. Hang Accessories

-When you are adding the final touches to an outfit, you’ll be able to find that matching hat in a much quicker amount of time than if you stuffed it in a box somewhere.
+When you are adding the final touches to an outfit, you’ll be able to find that matching scarf in a much quicker amount of time than if you stuffed it in a box somewhere.

-6. Add Shelving, Racks & Shelf Dividers
+7. Add Shelving, Racks & Shelf Dividers

-To solve this problem you can add extra shelves, racks or self dividers.
+To solve this problem you can add extra shelves, racks, or shelf dividers.
 These are one of my favorite closet organization hacks because they help to make the most of the space you have.

-7. Use Closet Systems
+8. Use Closet Systems

 Closet systems are one of the most effective ways to use your wall space for additional storage.
 Depending on your need for style and function, closet systems can be as elaborate or as simple as you would prefer.

 9. Utilize All Space on Walls

 If you look up and see leftover space, you may be able to use higher spaces by adding hooks or other organizational systems.

-10. Take Advantage of Unused Floor Space
+11. Take Advantage of Unused Floor Space

 Stacking vs. Hanging

 Just roll or fold your heavy material articles and stack them.
 Hanging clothing such as blazers, coats, skirts, and dresses are best for these articles so they may keep their shape.

-Closet and organization related articles you might like:
+Closet and organization-related articles you might like:

-- 15 Brilliant baby closet storage ideas and organization tips
+- 15 brilliant baby closet storage ideas and organization tips

-- How to organize baby clothes without a closet
+- how to organize baby clothes without a closet

-- Home spring cleaning tips
+- home spring cleaning tips

-- How to organize a pantry with deep shelves
+- how to organize a pantry with deep shelves

-- How to declutter and organize toys
+- how to declutter and organize toys

 Conclusion: Tidy Closet, Happy Lives